viant/bqwt/README.md

 i.e: http://endpoint/WindowedTable?mode=r&meta=mybucket/xmeta&dataset=db1&expr=true

-## Window table snapshooting
+## Window table snapshot

-Mode request attribute controls table time window snapshooting, where r: take snapshot, w: persist snapshot.
+Mode request attribute controls table time window snapshot, where r: take a snapshot, w: persist snapshot.

 **Taking snapshot**

-  - when meta file does not exists the service reads all matching table info and create temp meta file with range decorator expression
+  - when metafile does not exist the service reads all matching table info and create temp metafile with range decorator expression
   - when temp meta file exists the service returns range decorator expression from that file
-  - when meta file exists the services computes changes between meta file and recently updated table, it stores updated table info and range decorator expression in temp meta file
+  - when meta file exists the services compute changes between metafile and recently updated table, it stores updated table info and range decorator expression in a temp metafile

-**Persisting snapsho**
+**Persisting snapshot**

  - temp meta file is persisted to meta file.

 **Multi Read One Write scenario**